JonasBchrt/snapshot-gnss-data-2/README.md

 | 2D GPR            | 7.9 m            | 11.0 m     | 14.7 m     | 7.5 m            | 12.0 m     | 19.8 m     |
 | 2D FGO            | 8.1 m            | 10.4 m     | 13.6 m     | 7.5 m            | 11.6 m     | 14.6 m     |
 | Tight FGO         | 7.9 m            | 10.0 m     | 13.5 m     | 7.3 m            | 11.3 m     | 14.6 m     |

+## Citation

+If you use this dataset for work that results in a publication, consider citing one or more of the following:

+For this dataset:

+> Jonas Beuchert.
+2023.
+SnapperGPS: Collection of GNSS Signal Snapshots 2.
+University of Oxford, Oxford, UK.

+For the hardware used to create this dataset:

+> Jonas Beuchert, Amanda Matthes, and Alex Rogers.
+2023.
+SnapperGPS: Open Hardware for Energy-Efficient, Low-Cost Wildlife Location Tracking with Snapshot GNSS.
+Journal of Open Hardware, 7(1): 2, pp. 1–13. [https://doi.org/10.5334/joh.48](https://openhardware.metajnl.com/articles/10.5334/joh.48/).

+For the software/algorithms to create the baseline fixes:

+> Jonas Beuchert and Alex Rogers.
+2021.
+SnapperGPS: Algorithms for Energy-Efficient Low-Cost Location Estimation Using GNSS Signal Snapshots.
+In SenSys ’21: ACM Conference on Embedded Networked Sensor Systems, November, 2021, Coimbra, Portugal.
+ACM, New York, NY, USA, 13 pages. [https://doi.org/10.1145/3485730.3485931](https://doi.org/10.1145/3485730.3485931).

 ## Acknowledgements